ianyehwork/CSC510_Project1/README.md

 ## Video

-below is the video which describes our project's idea and implementation
+Below is the video which describes our project's idea and implementation

 [![Stock Market Predictions using Machine Learning](http://i3.ytimg.com/vi/MqVWzoUAND4/hqdefault.jpg)](https://youtu.be/MqVWzoUAND4)